 After spending a couple days in Tokyo practicing Super Street Fighter Arcade Edition and then playing in the Indonesian Fighting Game Championship(Props to Advance Guard for hosting such an awesome fighting game tournament), I’ve learned a bunch of new things and much of the experience from MtG tournaments came back to me.

-- Murphy’s Law is a Mother Fucker: Don’t think your arcade stick will break?
+- Murphy’s Law is your Biggest Opponent: Don’t think your arcade stick will break?
 It will.
 Hoping to get an easy bracket?
 You won’t, enjoy playing pros round two.
 80% of the battle is played in the game, the other 20% is not letting Murphy’s Law distract you from winning.

 - CAN YOU HEAR THE HYPE?!?!?!: For a lot of players, their gaming atmosphere is often sitting at home playing SSF4/KoFXIII/etc online or hanging out with some friends, relatively quiet with maybe some music in the background or your friends having a conversation on how your character is cheap.
 Now think of how loud the last concert/sporting event/etc you went to was and imagine that noise right behind you while you’re playing.

 - Your Opponent isn’t Psychic, You just hit Buttons like a game of Wack a Mole: If you’re going to be playing side by side, you and you opponent will be able to see each other’s hands moving as well hear each other’s buttons.
 This may not seem like much, but if your opponent hears/sees you button mashing after getting knocked down, they have a good idea what you’re trying to do.

 - Don’t let Downtime knock you down and out: Most online warriors are spoiled in that when they want to play a match, they have their next match at their fingertips, one right after another.
 Real tournaments don’t work that effeciently despite how much work the tournament organizers put in, people go get food/take a piss break/just leave without telling anybody/etc.